 "All I'm saying" Rush raised his voice over the growing murmurs of the bridge crew, "Is that seeing this mission through is worth taking a few risks.
 I think we should move forward, cautiously …and see what happens" he looked to Young silently pleading for him to take his side in this.

 "Perhaps" Young said, "but I can see Dr. Rush's point.
 We've come too far to turn back now.
 I say we go for it."

-The bridge erupted in dissention as everybody strove to be heard, it seemed the bridge crew was divided over the issue.
+The bridge erupted in dissention as everybody strove to be heard.
+The bridge crew was clearly divided over the issue.